-Comms board CI501 LEDs

-Operation/Possible Cause

-Er41, Er 41 or Error 41 means that there is a communication problem between the Pump and the Controller.
+Comms board CI501 LEDs Operation/Possible Cause Tx and Rx Er41, Er 41 or Error 41 means that there is a communication problem between the Pump and the Controller.
 You can get more detail on what is causing the problem by looking at the two diagnostic LEDs on Comms channel 1 (CH1).
 These are labelled Tx and Rx and are located next to Comms Terminals P300.
+These are used for both Compac and Gilbarco communications but work differently when there is a fault.